 3. Voice Search

 Voice search will make up 50% of all searches by 2020, and this is one trend which you want to get in on early, since the number of smart speakers, especially in the US, is skyrocketing.
 It won’t be long before they are fully integrated into our lives, as well as our online search habits and behavior.
-In fact, a study says that 31% of teens already use voice search on regular basis, to help them with the homework.

 At the same time, we are looking at a world led by artificial intelligence, where home assistants like Google Home, Alexa and Siri are literally bringing increasing interest.
 It makes this trend that much clearer – we are expecting to see a rise in voice search for many years to come.
 What does this mean for you?
 Well, you will have to optimize your content for featured snippets, but you will also need to provide more audio content.
 Also, be prepared for the emergence of new advertising platforms which will utilize the potential of voice search.